 Besides having Atlassian as a great partner to work with, we also joined forces with one of their partners – Addteq – who just published their first Dynatrace for JIRA Plugin on the Atlassian Marketplace.
 This plugin connects your Ops to Dev by linking JIRA tickets with Dynatrace monitored entities such as problems or other Smartscape entities.

-A common theme – and this was also true with ANZ Bank – is modernizing their enterprise cloud stack by adopting RedHat’s OpenShift Container Platform.
+A common theme – and this was also true with ANZ Bank – is modernizing their cloud stack by adopting RedHat’s OpenShift Container Platform.
 OpenShift gives them the flexibility to run their containers on any infrastructure provider (on premise, public, private cloud …).